Clever SIS Integration FAQ

 What is the setup process?

-- Customer signs up with Clever and determines the method of sending data to Clever
+- School district signs up with Clever and determines the method of sending data to Clever

 - Synchronization is activated and checked

 Sync Support is available at firstname.lastname@example.org to resolve any missing or inaccurate information in the SIS or for general assistance.

 Clever uses a combination of encryption, software security, hardware security, and access permissions to carefully safeguard student information.
 You can read more about Clever at https://support.clever.com.

 Who decides which data in a district’s SIS will show up in the Learning.com platform?

 Each district decides what data to send — whole district, selected schools, or selected classes.
 We recommend sharing data by school.

 Do I have to send any “special” data to Clever for Learning.com?